flintuxos/flintuxos/README.md

 ### Issues that should be noted before building
 - 'make savedefconfig' command will give an error if the name of the folder of the build environment is changed, this can be fixed by changing the defconfig location at 'BR2_DEFCONFIG' option in the .config file.

+## Init System
+Flintux OS uses BusyBox as its main init system to be simple to understand and fast.

 ## Window Manager
 Flintux OS uses 'twm' as its window manager due to it being customizable and lightweight.
 Since it is a pretty old window manager, finding tutorials for doing certain things with twm shouldn't be too difficult.